edubu2/metis-project4/README.md

 * `/code/`: contains all code used for the project.
 If you are planning on reproducing locally, run the below notebooks (in order).
 You may need to create empty directories and install any necessary libraries along the way.
   * `scrape_bot_probas.ipynb`:
     * Use this only to expand on `/data/user_stats.csv` and classify more users (In addition to the 30k already there).
+    * uses `bot_predict.py`, which contains functions to be imported into notebooks to predict each user as bot (True/False)
+      * Big thanks to Kris Doenlen ([@scrapfishies](https://github.com/scrapfishies)) for allowing & encouraging me to use his model in this project
+      * I was cloned the original code from his [GitHub repository](https://github.com/scrapfishies/twitter-bot-detection) and modified to work for my project
   * `get_tweets.ipynb`: this notebook uses the `Twint` Python library to pull all tweets from Oct 1 - Nov 2, 2020 that contain the words `trump` and `biden`
   * `aggregate_tweets.ipynb`: combines the .csv files generated from `clean_tweets.ipynb` into one DataFrame
   * `clean_tweets.ipynb`: pre-processes tweets (stop word removal, n-grams, lemmatization)